 - 1. A field parcel which is at least 0.1ha in size with a physically recognisable boundary; - 2.
-Covered in eligible vegetation, be under your control and meet the conditions outlined in the DAERA Guide to Land Eligibility 2017, from January to December 2017; - 3.
+Covered in eligible vegetation, be under your control and meet the conditions outlined in this booklet from January to December 2019; - 3.
 Used for agricultural activity in a significant and consistent basis during the year; - 4.
 At your disposal on 15 May; and - 5.
 Maintained in Good Agricultural and Environmental Condition (GAEC) with evidence of agricultural activity at inspection e.g. flailing/burning etc. - 1.
 Field Parcel Size any individual field or area within a field that you declare for payment must contain at least 0.1ha of eligible land.
 Physical boundaries include a range of features such as permanent fences, walls, hedges, banks, metalled roads and water bodies or courses greater than 2m in width.
 A more comprehensive description of field boundaries is included in Section 3. - 2.
-The area must be comprised of eligible vegetation eligible vegetation includes any land that is classified as permanent grassland, arable land or permanent crops. - a) Permanent Grassland
+The area must be comprised of eligible vegetation eligible vegetation includes any land that is classified as permanent grassland, arable land or permanent crops.

+a) Permanent Grassland

 Permanent grassland is land used to grow grasses or other herbaceous forage (this can be self-seeded or sown) and that has not been used for an arable crop in the previous five years or more.
-In effect, this relates to six years (i.e. for 2017 this would relate to 2017 and the previous five years (2012 - 2016).
-Therefore, if for example, you declared the land use of your fields on your Single Application Form (SAF) Field Data Sheet (SAF2) as FR1 (grass) in six consecutive years they will be classified as permanent grassland in the year of the sixth application.
+In effect, this relates to six years (i.e. for 2019 this would relate to 2019 and the previous five years (2014 - 2018).
+Therefore, if for example, you declared the land use of your fields on your online application will be classified as permanent grassland in the year of the sixth application.